heron-data/docs/src/pages/faqs.md

 the direct bank connection, we have deep expertise in this area and can help you get set up with a provider.

+### How secure is my data?

+We are AICPA SOC 2 certified and registered with the UK ICO under registration number ZA757776.
+Data security and privacy is very important to us, so we adhere to GDPR regulations and other security best-practices when processing data.

 ## API Integration

+### Do you have separate testing and production environments?

+Yes.
+We can provide you with two different sets of credentials so you can use one for testing/integrating and another for your production environment.